TV advertising vs YouTube advertising: Which is more effective?

-Is TV advertising still relevant?
-Which has a greater reach, more targeted audience, and better ROI?
+Is TV still relevant?
+Does TV or YouTube have greater reach, more targeted audiences and better ROI?

 I would suppose it depends on which audience you are chasing - but TV viewership seems to be the province of the Boomer generation.
 YouTube ads are more targeted, and you can appeal to laser-focused demographics.
 YouTube advertising would be more cost-effective, too.